 How did Intel do it?
 Simple.
-They doubled referral bonuses for underrepresented minorities and ran an internal engagement campaign for their employees, asking them to think about the most qualified
+They doubled referral bonuses for underrepresented minorities and ran an internal engagement campaign for their employees.

 You may be concerned about the legal implications of this kind of incentive, but you don’t need to worry.
 In fact, you should worry more about the opposite: the EEOC prohibits employers from using neutral employment policies that have a disproportionately negative effect on applicants of a protected class.

 The law says, “an employer's reliance on word-of-mouth recruitment by its mostly Hispanic workforce may violate the law if the result is that almost all new hires are Hispanic.”